ionic-team/ionic-site/docs/v2/theming/overriding-ionic-variables/index.md

 <h1 class="title">Overriding Ionic Sass Variables</h1>

 There are many variables you can override with Ionic.
-Any of the following variables can be overridden from you `www/app/app.scss` file, just add a new value above the Ionic import:
+Any of the following variables can be overridden from your `www/app/app.scss` file, just add a new value above the Ionic import:

 ```scss
 $text-color: #000099;